 After completing research on the best practices of other Canadian municipalities, the community flag pole program on the City Hall Plaza was discontinued earlier this year.

 Community groups are invited to seek other ways to recognize their cause, and celebrate and build community spirit in Edmonton, including the Light the Bridge program, a special proclamation, letter, certificate, or a unique message from the Mayor.

-Depending on the size of your event and the activities you plan to incorporate into your event, the application processing time may vary.
+The application processing time may vary according to the complexity and level of civic services required.
 Small events with few services needed could be approved in a short amount of time.
 Larger events with many activities and many City services needed can take much longer to review and approve.

-- Set up and take down time required
+- Event dates and times including set up and take down time required

 - Type of event

 NOTE: Submitting an application does not imply that your event is approved or that your proposed location or date is confirmed.
 Do not advertise your event until you have received approval to proceed from the City of Edmonton.

 The City of Edmonton is pleased to offer public space to organizations and individuals wishing to plan events.
 Our selection tool is designed to display the appropriate application form information based on your location choice.

 Community groups are invited to recognize their cause, celebrate and build community spirit in Edmonton.
 Options include:

 • Submit a request to Light the Bridge for consideration